Coronavirus breathalyzer: The Netherlands

 A breath test with the SpiroNose device, made by the Dutch company Breathomix, has been developed and tested in collaboration with the Leiden University Medical Center (LUMC), Franciscus Gasthuis & Vlietland and the GGD Amsterdam.
 The breath test has been validated as a pre-screening test for people who have no or mild symptoms of COVID-19.
 From April 2021, the device was operational in COVID-19 test drive-ins, conferences and events, i.e. Eurovision Song Contest 2021.
 Subjects must abstain from alcohol for eight hours prior to taking the breath test.

 The SpiroNose contains four sets of seven different sensors that can measure the mixture of volatile organic compounds (biomarkers) in the exhaled air.
 These VOCs provide a picture of a person's metabolism.
 This 'breath profile' is forwarded to an online analysis platform.
 Here the breath profile is compared with other breath profiles of people with and without a COVID-19 diagnosis and analysed by algorithms.
 Data-analysis involves advanced signal processing and statistics based on independent t-tests followed by linear discriminant and ROC analysis.
 The test result is known within minutes.

 The breath test has a sensitivity/specificity for SARS-CoV-2 infection of 100/78, >99/84, 98/82% in validation, replication and asymptomatic cohorts of patients.
 The breath test reliably detects who is not infected.
 Such a subject will receive a test result immediately.
 Other subjects must promptly conduct a subsequent test, for example a PCR test or LAMP test.
 The test results can be viewed by the client and are not automatically interfaced to other databases, i.e. for public health surveillance, source and contact tracing, vaccination programs.

-In additional control tests in July 2021, it was not possible to obtain sufficiently reliable results specific for the GGD test drive-in setting.
 In July 2021, the ministry stopped the tests with the SpiroNose because, according to the GGD, the device gives unusable results in some cases.
 Breathomix indicates that this is the result of the way in which the SpiroNose is deployed.
 The SpiroNose is and remains a reliable instrument for lung diseases.

 The analysis platform is developed conform the requirements of the standard ISO 27001 (Information Security) and NEN 7510 (Information Security in Health Care).

 A CE marking has been requested.
 In the meantime, the Dutch minister has granted a CE marking exemption on 25 January 2021.

 The device may also be used to detect other diseases, e.g., asthma, COPD, lung cancer, interstitial lung diseases (ILD).